donatogomez/ays9/docs/Howto/Create_VDC/README.md

   account: '{account}'
   location: '{location}'
   externalNetworkID: `{externalNetworkID}`
   uservdc:
     - `{username1}`
     - `{username2}`
   maxMemoryCapacity: {maxMemoryCapacity}
   maxCPUCapacity: {maxCPUCapacity}
   maxDiskCapacity: {maxDiskCapacity}
   maxNumPublicIP: {maxNumPublicIP}

 actions:
   - action: install
 ```

-<a id="values"></a>
 ## Values

-- `{environment}`: environment name for referencing elsewhere in the same blueprint or other blueprint in the repository
+- `{environment}`: OpenvCloud environment name for referencing elsewhere in the same blueprint or other blueprint in the repository
-- `{url}`: URL to to the G8 environment, e.g. `gig.demo.greenitglobe.com`
+- `{url}`: URL to the environment, e.g. `gig.demo.greenitglobe.com`
-- `{login}`: username on the targeted G8 environment
+- `{login}`: username on the OpenvCloud user
-- `{password}`: password for the username
+- `{password}`: password for the OpenvCloud user
-- `{account}`: account on the targeted G8 environment used for the S3 server
+- `{account}`: OpenvCloud account name
-- `{username1}` and `{username2}`: ItsYou.online usernames of the users that will get Admin access to the the VDC
+- `{username1}` and `{username2}`: ItsYou.online usernames
-- `{email1}` and `{email1}`: email addresses of the users that will get Admin access
+- `{email1}` and `{email1}`: email addresses of the ItsYou.online users
-- `{vdc-name}`: name of the VDC that will be created for the S3 server, and if a VDC with the specified name already exists then that VDC will be used
+- `{vdc-name}`: name of the VDC that will be created, and if a VDC with the specified name already exists then that VDC will be used
-- `{description}`:  optional description for the VDC
+- `{description}`:  optional description for an account or VDC
-- `{vdcfarm}`: optional name of the VDC Farm to logically group the VDC into a VDC farm; if not specified a new VDC farm will be created
+- `{vdcfarm}`: optional name of the VDC farm to logically group VDCs; if not specified a new VDC farm will be created
 - `{location}`: location where the VDC needs to be created
 - `{externalNetworkID}`: ID of the external network to which the VDC needs to get connected; of not specified then it will default to the first/default external network
-- `{maxMemoryCapacity}`: available memory in GB for all virtual machines in the VDC
+- `{maxMemoryCapacity}`: available memory in GB for all virtual machines in the VDC or account
-- `{maxCPUCapacity}`: total number of available virtual CPU core that can be used by the virtual machines in the VDC
+- `{maxCPUCapacity}`: total number of available virtual CPU core that can be used by the virtual machines in the VDC or account
-- `{maxDiskCapacity}`: available disk capacity in GiB for all virtual disks in the VDC
+- `{maxDiskCapacity}`: available disk capacity in GiB for all virtual disks in the VDC or account
-- `{maxNumPublicIP}`: number of external IP addresses that can be used by the VDC
+- `{maxNumPublicIP}`: number of external IP addresses that can be used by the VDC or account

+> Note that you can specify an account both in `g8client` and in `vdc`, you have basically 4 options:
+> - Specify the account only in `g8client`, this will implicitly create an `account` service with that name
+> - Specify the same account in both `g8client` and `vdc`
+> - Specify a different account in both `g8client` and `vdc`, allowing you to deploy the VDC in another account than the one specified in `g8client`, this of course requires that the user has access to both accounts

 Future attribute:
 - `allowedVMSizes`: listing all IDs of the VM sizes that are allowed in this cloud space